22 of the most anticipated new books to read this October | CNN Underscored

-As fall settles in, it’s time to reach for a mug of hot cider and a fist-full of Halloween candy as you settle into your favorite reading nook with a good book.
-This month, celebrity tell-alls are hot on the most-anticipated new release list, with memoirs from rock stars, actors and journalists, as well as political thrillers and new releases from bestsellers like John Grisham and David Sedaris. .
+As fall settles in, it’s time to reach for a mug of hot cider and a fistful of Halloween candy as you settle into your favorite reading nook with a good book.
+This month, celebrity tell-alls are hot on the most anticipated new release list, with memoirs from rock stars, actors and journalists, as well as political thrillers and new releases from bestsellers like John Grisham and David Sedaris.

 Ready to get reading?
 We’ve rounded up 22 new October book releases to read now, all available to purchase or preorder on Amazon.